JsemOlik/JsemOlik/README.md

 Coding enthusiast
 ----------------------

 Hi there!
-My name is Oliver Steiner and I mainly make games and I try to make websites with React.
+My name is Oliver Steiner and I mainly make video games!

 * 🌍  I live in Prague
 * 🖥️  You can look at my other socials on [My website](http://jsemolik.cz)